United in Pink

 The new program coordinated by Gabriela Zampini involved local artists Mairi Ward, Mae Finlayson and Phillipa Julien as they engaged with ethnic female groups to create a series of three unique garments.

 With the original 30 pink scarfs from the pilot program used to create the garments on display, this project represents the sharing of knowledge of breast cancer awareness within refugee communities in Tasmania.

-Representing over four major communities in Northern Tasmania, United in Pink will soon to be on display at the Queen Victoria Museum at Inveresk.
+Representing over four major communities in Northern Tasmania, United in Pink is now on display at the Queen Victoria Museum at Inveresk.